isaacnmm/pestpolicy-hugo2XX/content/posts/raccoon-facts/index.md

 Traditionally, raccoons live in heavily wooded areas with plenty of trees, vegetation, and water.
 They make dens in hollow trees or abandoned burrows and can travel for long distances in search of food.

-Raccoons are highly adaptable, and they can be found in urban and suburban areas living in man
-- made structures such as sewers, garbage bins, barns, sheds, attics, and basements.
+Raccoons are highly adaptable, and they can be found in urban and suburban areas living in man-made structures such as sewers, garbage bins, barns, sheds, attics, and basements.

 Diet